 Positive feedback is the one that primarily focuses on the employee’s strength, values, and overall contribution to an organization.
 The purpose of positive feedback is to acknowledge the employee’s hard work and achievements.

 Doing so creates a culture of open dialogue and boosts employee productivity.
+Additionally, this can prevent a toxic work environment.
 Incorporating positive feedback can be a powerful way to retain talent, and make employees feel valued.

 Common Mistakes While Offering Positive Feedback